 Jesters

-The Elven Jesters came about as the Elves who embraced neither the Dark Elf Raiders or High Elf Fleet, gradually forming their own identity.
+The Elven Jesters came about as the Elves who embraced neither the Dark Elf Raiders nor the High Elf Fleets, gradually forming their own identity.
 They introduced themselves as Jesters in order to present themselves primarily as entertainers rather than mercenaries, spies, criminals, or something dangerous.

 Society